maddatsubedi/React-Multiapp/README.md

 ## How to Use

 1. Visit the live demo link provided above.
-2. You will see a navigation menu with options to switch between the Calculator and TodoApp.
+2. You will see a navigation menu with options to switch between different apps.
 3. Click on the respective app name to view and use the app.

 ## Features